Corbin School of Innovation student Madison Lewis receives American Idol Golden Ticket

-Corbin School of Innovation Student Madison Lewis received a Golden Ticket from the ABC hit show "American Idol".
+CORBIN — Corbin School of Innovation student Madison Lewis received a Golden Ticket from the ABC hit show "American Idol".

 Nearly 15,000 people auditioned this season, but only a couple hundred made it through to the celebrity auditions.
 Lewis commented that she was beyond excited for the opportunity.